-- The recommendation will be accepted and the rule changed according to the amended proposal with 2/3 vote of the Board members present. - The recommendation will be rejected and the proposal in its original form will be considered with a vote of less than 2/3 of the Board members present. - The vote on the original proposal will be held as if the Rules Committee had recommended acceptance of the proposal (2/3 vote required to change the rule.)
+- The recommendation will be accepted and the rule or policy changed according to the amended proposal with 2/3 vote of the Board members present. - The recommendation will be rejected and the proposal in its original form will be considered with a vote of less than 2/3 of the Board members present. - The vote on the original proposal will be held as if the Rules and Policy Committee had recommended acceptance of the proposal (2/3 vote required to change the rule or policy.)

-If the Rules Committee consolidates two or more rules and the vote of the Board does not result in a rule change, any or all of the original proposals may be considered by the Board upon a motion and second from the floor and a majority vote by the Board members present.
-In this event, the vote on the proposal will be held as if the Rules Committee had recommended approval of the proposal (2/3 vote required to change the rule).
+If the Rules and Policy Committee consolidates two or more proposals and the vote of the Board does not result in a rule change, any or all of the original proposals may be considered by the Board upon a motion and second from the floor and a majority vote by the Board members present.
+In this event, the vote on the proposal will be held as if the Rules and Policy Committee had recommended approval of the proposal (2/3 vote required to change the rule or policy).

 After each vote, the Secretary will record the results of the vote in the minutes.
-If the vote results in the change of a rule, the Secretary will record the specific wording of the change in the minutes.
-The President will review the minutes as soon as they are available and forward the revised rule to the Publications Committee for inclusion in the WSLL Local Rules publication.
+If the vote results in the change of a rule or policy, the Secretary will record the specific wording of the change in the minutes.
+The President will review the minutes as soon as they are available and forward the revised rule or policy to the Publications Committee for inclusion in the WSLL Local Rules publication.